How to Calculate Piotroski F-Score Explained for Investors

 Score 1 if operating cash flow exceeds net income.
 Score 0 if net income exceeds operating cash flow.
 When cash flow trails reported earnings, it raises questions about earnings quality.
 High quality earnings are backed by real cash generation, not just accounting adjustments.

-Category 2: Leverage and Liquidity (3 Points)
+Category 2: Use and Liquidity (3 Points)

 Criterion 5: Declining Long-Term Debt Ratio